 Table of Contents

 What Does Tapenade Mean?

 Tapenade is the name for a type of spread that is made primarily out of chopped olives, capers, or anchovies.
-Originally from the Provence area of France, it’s savory, salty, and briny in flavor.
+Originally from the Provence area of France, its flavor is simultaneously savory, salty, and briny.

 Is Olive Tapenade Bruschetta Good for You?

 As far as dips and appetizers go, olive tapenade is pretty darn healthy!
 Full of tomatoes, herbs, and olives, it’s full of fiber, nutrients, and healthy fats, this olive tapenade bruschetta is a good option for snacking!

 For this olive tapenade bruschetta, we elevated simple bruschetta with extra toppings!
 Here’s what you’ll need:

 - Ciabatta Bread – Any thick, crusty bread would work.